-Establishing the 'good conversations' model - Work has been undertaken in Falkirk to establish pathways to increase access to support in the community, including the establishment of Community Link Workers at GP Practices in some of the more deprived areas.
+WHAT WE ARE ALREADY DOING Establishing the 'good conversations' model - Work has been undertaken in Falkirk to establish pathways to increase access to support in the community, including the establishment of Community Link Workers at GP Practices in some of the more deprived areas.

 Community Link Workers use a social prescribing model to support individuals with a variety of social, financial, mental wellbeing, and practical issues that are affecting their life, and in turn, their health.
-This provides a holistic personcentred approach to supporting individuals.
+This provides a holistic person-centred approach to supporting individuals.
 The service expanded during 2021/2022 with additional link workers recruited, including a Community Link Worker focused on supporting young people.
 The partnership is looking to further expand its Community Link Work Service during 2022/2023.
 Creating new pathways to help people avoid delay in their discharge from hospital - Home First is a local initiative focussing on supporting people to avoid delay in their discharge from hospital.
-Home first works with the person and their carer/relative to agree how they can support their loved ones to get home, without any delays.
+Home first works with the person and their carer/relative to agree how they can support their loved ones to get home or to an appropriate interim or onward destination, without any delays.
 Home First consists of social work professionals, including social workers, social care practitioners, and occupational therapists, who carry out assessments and work in collaboration with health professionals to determine people's needs to return home.